Table of Contents

-In a biological sense, the term “environment” refers to the physical (nutrients, water, and air), biological (biomolecules, organisms), and chemical (chemical cycles, such as the carbon and nitrogen cycles) variables that have an impact on an organism or a group of organisms.
+In a biological sense, the environment refers to the physical (nutrients, water, and air), biological (biomolecules, organisms), and chemical (chemical cycles like the carbon and nitrogen cycles) factors that impact organisms or groups of organisms.

 Function of Environment

-Environment performs various functions in day to day life of humans which directly or indirectly effects the living organisms:
+Environment performs various functions in day to day life of humans that directly or indirectly affects the living organisms:

 Supply of Resources

-• Renewable Resources: They are those that can be used for lifetime without being depleted or exhausted.
-Example, oxygen, sunlight, etc.
+- Renewable Resources: They are those that can be used for a lifetime without being depleted or exhausted.
+For example, oxygen, sunlight, etc.

-• Non-renewable Resources: They are those that can depletes over a period of time because of extraction and use.
-Example, coal, fossil energy, etc.
+- Non-renewable Resources: These are those that can be depleted over a period of time because of extraction and use.
+For example, coal, fossil energy, etc.

 Natural Waste Management